What is our personal best? Does it mean having to change the way we think about things? Who knows for certain? But one thing is for sure.

-An ideal amalgam of personal ability, plus achievable high goals is one component necessary for us to experience flow (), zone, peak performance, or feel stoked.
-For competitive non-athlete clients striving to consistently achieve their personal best, being able to leverage their strengths and skills without giving up intense energy is what seems to help move us toward our personal best in everyday life.
+An ideal amalgam of personal ability, plus achievable high goals, is one component necessary for us to experience flow (), zone, peak performance, or feel stoked.
+For competitive non-athlete clients striving to consistently achieve their personal best, leveraging their strengths and skills without giving up intense energy is what seems to help move us toward our personal best in everyday life.

 Whether we’re preparing for a presentation, sitting for an examination, aiming at exceeding targeted goals, or attempting to impress someone, what we used to consider our best, just might not cut it any longer. – Carol S. Pearson

 Contemplating our personal best and searching for optimal experience may mean giving something extra.
 Our best simply isn’t what it used to be for any of us.
 Don’t take it personally.
 We’re going through a cultural correction.
 People, meaning all of us, are expecting more out of life.

 Perhaps life as we’ve known it has been over-rated for quite some years now anyway.
 Its time has come.
 It’s time to turn over a new leaf.
 Achieving optimal performance doesn’t even have the same meaning for people as it once did.
 It’s not about trying harder, putting in more hours, and it’s definitely not about you being more intelligent or talented than others.
 Introducing “Positive Psychology.”

 Psychologically, our personal best comes from getting to know ourselves very well and then using our natural talents and rhythms to our advantage.
 Our motivation quite naturally comes from our daily life.
 Whether you feel bad about something and just want to feel better, getting to know “why” and what it means to you just seems to make sense.